snapbeni29/oop_flutter_game/README.md

 # CoronaBot

-3200 total lines (comments added)
+3661 total lines (comments added)
-2500 lines of code
+2942 lines of code

 ## What's new ?

 - Shop implemented
-=> Be able to buy abilities

 - Boss end-level
 => Add the random part from Benoit